 Why Slate Valley Unified School District?

-The schools within Slate Valley Unified School District are the centers of their close-knit, vibrant communities.
-While each community within the district celebrates its own unique identity, we are unified in our mission and vision for our children.
-Our classrooms are enriched by the history, community, and landscape surrounding our rural schools.
+The schools within Slate Valley Unified School District are the centers of their vibrant communities.
+Together, we are unified in our mission and vision for the students in our district.
+Our classrooms are enriched by the history, communities, and landscape surrounding our schools.

 S.L.A.T.E. - Student Learning Achieved Through Engagement